The following exhibitions can be visited during the regular opening hours of Brederode Castle. Tickets must be purchased

 In the upper room of the donjon of Brederode Castle, the exhibition ‘ Torture Instruments ‘ is shown.
-A befriended re-enactment group, Stichting Knights of Camelot, has given this special collection of (medieval) torture instruments on loan.
+A friendly re-enactment group, The Knights of Camelot Foundation, has put this special collection of (Medieval) torture tools on loan.

-Although they were convinced in the past that torturing brought the truth to light, we now know that torture is not working!
+Although they used to be convinced that torture revealed the truth, we now know that torture doesn’t work!
 Chances are that people who are tortured will confess something they have not done to get rid of the pain.

 This exhibition hopes to provide more insight into the horror of torture and to increase the awareness that still many people are being tortured in the world today.

 We advise parents to visit this exhibition only with children over 8 years old.

 The 18 Lords of Brederode

-In the former stock cellars of Brederode Castle you can find panels with information about the history of the Lords of Brederode.
+In the former stock cellars of Brederode Castle you can find panels with information in Dutch about the history of the Lords of Brederode.
 Of Dirk I (1180-1238) and his son Willem (1226-1285), who built the castle, but has never seen it, until Wolfert (1649-1679), the last Lord of Brederode.
 For many visitors it has been a surprise to learn about how powerful and important the Brederodes have been for Dutch history.

 “We clearly learned a lot about Dutch history during this visit.”
 (Review on Tripadvisor)